DM and MM's Germany 2007 Diary

 We've just retired for the night after another full day.
 To continue from Rothenburg:

-The Tauber We had to return across the Doppelbrücke to get back to the right side of the Tauber, then took another route back up to the town, crossing under the bridge and walking along the bank a bit before turning on to the sloping path that wended between terraces of grapes an a few houses perched on the slope.
+We had to return across the Doppelbrücke to get back to the right side of the Tauber, then took another route back up to the town, crossing under the bridge and walking along the bank a bit before turning on to the sloping path that wended between terraces of grapes and a few houses perched on the slope.
 We returned to the city via a gate near the Kriminalmuseum.

 We were hungry, even though it was before 12:00, so we grabbed some food from nearby shops.
-I got a hot Leberkäse roll (called Fleischkäe here) and Michelle had a cup of coffee with the plan to get some bread from an adjacent bakery, but that turned out to be closed despite the tantalisingly lit displays of baked goods (plus Schneeballen) in the window).
+I got a hot Leberkäse roll (called Fleischkäe here) and Michelle had a cup of coffee with the plan to get some bread from an adjacent bakery, but that turned out to be closed despite the tantalisingly lit displays of baked goods (plus Schneeballen) in the window.
 We walked to find another bakery and got a bread roll and a quark cheese pastry for Michelle, and a nut-filled pastry for me.
-While eating these, the clock on the building next to the Rathaus struck 12 and the windows opened to several mannequins of the central figures in the Meistertrunk story, re-enacting the huge sip of wine - basically one mannequin lifting a big stein to his mouth then lowering it a minute later.
+While eating these, the clock on the Ratstrinkstube, the building next to the Rathaus, struck 12 and the windows opened to several mannequins of the central figures in the Meistertrunk story, re-enacting the huge sip of wine - basically one mannequin lifting a big stein to his mouth then lowering it a minute later.
 After this amazing performance, which was watched by a crowd of about 300 tourists, we went into the Rathaus to climb the tower for views over the city.

-downspiral The climb began with a few floors up a heavy stone spiral staircase, with interesting runnels spiralling down the inner edge.
+The climb began with a few floors up a heavy stone spiral staircase, with interesting runnels spiralling down the inner edge.
 From there we crossed inside the roof of the main building - which was eerily empty - to the tower area, and climbed about four flights of wooden steps in ever narrowing and steepening configurations until we reached (finally) a cashier who accepted a euro for each of us and directed us up a tight ladder to the final lookout.
 Michelle tried going up first, but the steepness and tightness of the climb was too much for her and she backed out, leaving me to go up alone and take photos for both of us.
 She got to see out the windows just a couple of metres lower anyway.
-While up on the tower ledge heard a guy talking with an unmistakeable Aussie accent.
+While up on the tower ledge I heard a guy talking with an unmistakeable Aussie accent.
 I said to him, "Is that an Aussie accent I heard?" and he said, "Yes," and promptly turned around and walked away.
 So much for friendliness.

-Medieval view We returned to the ground and basically browsed touristy shops for a while.
+We returned to the ground and basically browsed touristy shops for a while.
 Michelle bought some tree decorations from the Christmas shop and we explored a new street and got some drinks.
-We needed a toilet break, so went back to the Burg Garten where we'd used a very nice facility earlier.
+We needed a toilet break, so went back to the Burggarten where we'd used a very nice facility earlier.
 From there, we took a gate out to a walk along the outside of the town wall.
 We turned around to the northwest corner of the town wall and re-entered from a gate in the north wall.
-From there we took several new streets, walking through mainly residential areas until we returned to the platz in front of the Rathaus.
+From there we took several new streets, walking through mainly residential areas until we returned to the Marktplatz in front of the Rathaus.
 Then we did some more browsing of shops until it was time to head back to our hotel to pick up our bags and walk to the station for our train to Würzburg.

-The train pulled out on time and took us to our connection at Steinach,which was made painlessly.
+The train pulled out on time and took us to our connection at Steinach, which was made painlessly.
 The 40 minute trip from there to Würzburg passed uneventfully, except for a moment of panic when the train stopped about four minutes before our scheduled arrival, with the guard announcing something about Würzburg.
 We raced to the door to find a tiny platform and an American couple also a bit mystified as to whether to get off or not.
 He said he thought this was a small stop at a secondary Würzburg station which was proved correct when we pulled out to see a "Würzburg Sud" sign on the platform.
 A few minutes later we were safely at Würzburg Hauptbahnhof.

 We walked out with our bags and down Bahnhoftsraße, taking what I thought were the right turns according to my memory of the Lonely Planet map, but we ended up in a street that didn't look promising for our hotel.
 I asked some stranger what street we were on and they gave me a name (Semmelstraße), which I figured I'd look up once they'd gone.
 But then they asked us where we wanted to go, what hotel.
 I said the Zur Stadt Mainz, and they turned around and pointed and said, "There it is."
 We were in the correct spot according to the Lonely Planet map, but the map had the hotel marked on the wrong side of the street!